WHO AM I?

 I think of myself as a Scout and a Tracker of Energy.
 As a scout I travel to the edge of experience, bringing back to the world what I have learned, and been given through Spirit.

-As a tracker of energy, working in the Medicine for the last 40 years, I recognize patterns in individuals and in society.
-I bring forth ancient universal wisdom through writing, healing, and teaching in order to address those patterns and to facilitate our mystical reunion with Source and with Nature in all directions, in equal balance, allied with the elements and acknowledging the Divine within all.
+As a tracker of energy, working in the Medicine for over 45 years, I recognize patterns in individuals and in society.
+I bring forth ancient universal wisdom through writing, healing, and teaching in order to address those patterns and to facilitate our mystical reunion with Source and with Nature, in all directions, in equal balance, allied with the elements and acknowledging the Divine within all.

 Although the healing work I do has been taught to me directly by Spirit, primarily within the context of the healing sessions, I have also learned by working in community with good people of Medicine on the Earth plane.
 Though there are many, I would especially like to acknowledge: